 There were various things in that murky water.
 All of them floating against the current.
 One was a small coffin which passed directly in front of me I could not resist opening the already askew lid.
 Lying inside was a small child of around five years old in a fetal position, eyes closed; I quickly replaced the lid and sent the box on its way.

 I came out into an old abandoned cemetery.
 It was so dilapidated that some of the graves were broken and lying open.
 By that time, it was already raining so hard I was soaked through and through.
-I didn’t remember when it had started because I was so engrossed with the idea of reaching home and completing my task I didn’t care much about the rest.
+I didn’t remember when it had started because I was so engrossed with the idea of reaching home and completing the important task of getting lunch for these people that I didn’t care much about the rest.